 It was actually very nice.
-I had travelled here for business before I moved for 5 years to Rauma Area and my impressions were always very positive.
+I had traveled here for business before I moved for 5 years to Rauma Area and my impressions were always very positive.
 I liked the countryside and the sea and had the feeling that the whole environment was very relaxed outside the business world.
 In Finland you have fewer stressful situations in daily life compared to other countries like Germany or France.
 It’s quieter, less crowded and the beautiful nature is always present.

 Do you still feel the same now?

 Yes, indeed.
 I knew that Finland is the right place for me and my family to stay for a long time and work in a pleasant work environment.
 Also, it’s a clean, modern and secure country with nice social benefits for families.
 If you work and have kids, here in Finland you can get a daycare place within two weeks.
 Also, there are different clubs, where you can spend time with children and even leave a child for some time.
 There are libraries with inside playgrounds, lots of groups and classes even for babies.
 That’s different from Germany, where most classes are fully booked.
 We even had a joke that in Germany you need to apply for groups like baby swimming before you are even pregnant.
 Or you won’t get a place.

 Many people think that Finnish is a difficult language.
 Do you have any language issues?

 Yes, Finnish is a difficult language.
 But I haven’t experienced language issues.
 Actually, from the beginning it was surprising that everyone speaks English well.
 It’s not an issue to communicate at all and though Finnish people might often appear shy, they are always helpful and polite.
 And here at Fennovoima we have an international spirit and everyone is very open to speak English or teach you a few words in Finnish.
 I’m taking some Finnish lessons and can understand a lot of words.
 In the restaurant, supermarket or mall I can understand most of what’s written.